pyiron/pyiron_workflow/README.md

 ## Overview

-This repository is home to the pyiron code for structuring workflows as graph objects, with different computational elements as nodes and data and execution signals travelling along edges.
-It is currently in an alpha state, changing quickly, and not yet feature-complete.
+`pyiron_workflow` is a framework for constructing workflows as computational graphs from simple python functions.
+Its objective is to make it as easy as possible to create reliable, reusable, and sharable workflows, with a special focus on research workflows for HPC environments.

+Nodes are formed from python functions with simple decorators, and the resulting nodes can have their data inputs and outputs connected.

+By allowing (but not demanding, in the case of data DAGs) users to specify the execution flow, both cyclic and acyclic graphs are supported.

+By scraping type hints from decorated functions, both new data values and new graph connections are (optionally) required to conform to hints, making workflows strongly typed.

+Individual node computations can be shipped off to parallel processes for scalability.
+(This is an alpha-feature at time of writing and limited to single core parallel python processes; full support of [`pympipool`](https://github.com/pyiron/pympipool) is under active development)

+Once you're happy with a workflow, it can be easily turned it into a macro for use in other workflows.
+This allows the clean construction of increasingly complex computation graphs by composing simpler graphs.

+Nodes (including macros) can be stored in plain text, and registered by future workflows for easy access.
+This encourages and supports an ecosystem of useful nodes, so you don't need to re-invent the wheel.
+(This is an alpha-feature, with full support of [FAIR](https://en.wikipedia.org/wiki/FAIR_data) principles for node packages planned.)

 ## The absolute basics

-`pyiron_workflow` offers a single-point-of-entry in the form of the `Workflow` object, and uses decorators to make it easy to turn regular python functions into "nodes" that can be put in a computation graph:
+`pyiron_workflow` offers a single-point-of-entry in the form of the `Workflow` object, and uses decorators to make it easy to turn regular python functions into "nodes" that can be put in a computation graph.

 ```python
 from pyiron_workflow import Workflow